mtanghu/LEAP/README.md

 $${\textit{Norm}(\boldsymbol{x}) \cdot \textit{Norm}(\boldsymbol{y}) \over d_{model} / c} = \left({ \boldsymbol{x} - E[\boldsymbol{x}] \over \sqrt{Var[\boldsymbol{x}]}} \cdot  {\boldsymbol{y} - E[\boldsymbol{y}] \over \sqrt{Var[\boldsymbol{y}]} }\right) *{c \over d_{model}}$$

 <div></div>This enforces that even if $\boldsymbol{x} ==\boldsymbol{y}$, after normalization, their dot product will have mean $d_{model}$, which we divide by to bring the mean back to 1.
 Then, to allow for larger dot-product similarity values, we multiply by the set constant $c$ (15 seems to work well and, after exponentiation in the softmax, e^15 should be larger than what anyone would reasonably need) to rescale the the size of the dot-product.
 Thus, this "recaled dot-product" will not produce larger dot product similarities when $d_{model}$ is larger.
 As a slight tangent, it should be recognized that LayerNorm/normalizing a vector does not make the vector a "normal" vector (where each element is drawn from the normal distribution).
-This doesn't seem to be a problem emperically though.
-This project will work on concrete experments to show this as well as the value of this technique in the future, however preliminary measurements find that this still keeps attention sparse (in fact the pre-softmax dot product similarities quickly approach 15 within the first few steps of training) and does effectively limit the maximum value for this dot product (only a max value of ~16 was ever found).
+This doesn't seem to be a problem empirically though.
+This project will work on concrete experiments to show this as well as the value of this technique in the future, however preliminary measurements find that this still keeps attention sparse (in fact the pre-softmax dot product similarities quickly approach 15 within the first few steps of training) and does effectively limit the maximum value for this dot product (only a max value of ~16 was ever found).

 ## Linear Explainable Attention in Parallel (LEAP) Math

 LEAP is meant to replace the scaled dot-product Attention module.
-The principle concept of LEAP is that sequence information will be conferred between tokens using a "weighted cumulative sum".
+The principle concept of LEAP is that sequence information will be conferred between tokens using a "weighted cumulative sum" that represents what tokens the model is "focusing on".
 Cumulative sums are parallelizeable as explained by [this wikipedia on prefix sum aka cumulative sum](https://en.wikipedia.org/wiki/Prefix_sum#Algorithm_1:_Shorter_span,_more_parallel) which is implemented with CUDA [as seen here](https://nvlabs.github.io/cub/structcub_1_1_device_scan.html) (they claim that the primary operation for cumsum/prefix sum "typically proceeds at 'memcpy' speeds"), and of course cumulative sums are linear in complexity.
 The "softmax-weighting" is to maintain a kind of "Attention" where there can still be O(1) path length and also offers explainability (as we can see what tokens the model is paying attention to).
 We will present the equations and ideas in steps to try to motivate and explain an interpretation for LEAP.

 ### Focus weighting

-.<div></div>Normal full attention is pairwise between all tokens (thus giving quadratic complexity) allowing all tokens to attend to each other.
+Normal full attention is pairwise between all tokens (thus giving quadratic complexity) allowing all tokens to attend to each other.
 However to make a biological plausibility argument, a human would likely not read/predict a token in a sequence by considering that token's interactions with all other tokens (and humans seem to do just fine with sequence information).
 More realistically, a human would have a more "focused" kind of attention where their focus is drawn to specific important aspects of the sequence which they will use to make sense of reading/predicting the next token.

-.<div></div>To ground this in terms of token sequences, let $E$ by a matrix with where the rows are the token embeddings denoted $E_i$ for the $i$-th embedding vector.
+<div></div>To ground this in terms of token sequences, let $E$ by a matrix with where the rows are the token embeddings denoted $E_i$ for the $i$-th embedding vector.
 Then to implement "focus", let us consider a column vector of "focus weights" $f$ with $f_i$ signifying whether embedding $E_i$ should have high focus/attention (and thus have a big $f_i$) or low focus/attention (and thus have a small $f_i$.
 Let us define the "focus" (of a model) at position $i$ as the follow function:

 $$
 (1)\ \ \textit{Focus}(f, E)\_{i} = {\sum\limits_{j = 0}^{i}  f_j * E_j \over \sum\limits_{j=0}^i f_j}
 $$

-The idea is that at position $i$, the tokens that the models is "focusing on" can simply be represented as a weighted sum of the embeddings at each previous position $E_j$ weighted by the scalar focus weight $f_j$.
+<div></div>The idea is that at position $i$, the tokens that the models is "focusing on" can simply be represented as a weighted sum of the embeddings at each previous position $E_j$ weighted by the scalar focus weight $f_j$.
 Then to ensure a "limited focus" or a "limited attention span", we simply divide by the sum of these focus weights.
 Both the numerator and denominator summation terms can be calculated using cumulative sums so that we have have linear complextiy with performing the focus calculation on all $i$ (if this is confusing, just continue as the later sections may help show this idea in different ways).
 Note that if $f$ was calculated as the exponentiation of a "focus logits" vector $l$ (i.e. $f = exp(l)$) which we will do later, this would be a "softmax-weighted cumulative sum" as we can rewrite equation 1 with a softmax:

 $$
 \textit{causal-softmax}(i, l)_j =  {exp(l_j) \over \sum\limits_{j=0}^i exp(l_j)}